Examining Perspectives in the News

 • Is truth the same as non-fiction?

-This lesson plan was contributed by: Kris Skotheim.
+This lesson plan was created for PLATO by: Kris Skotheim.